 MPHA is seeking authorization for expending MTW funds in connection with development loan guarantees as part of Flexible Subsidy for Community Priorities activity.
 MPHA would like to clarify that it will be permitted to pledge and use MTW funds for fulfilling Guarantees related to the production, rehabilitation, and financing of PBV, and other non-PBV low-income units, by its instrumentalities.
 We believe that this step would provide additional comfort to both MPHA and lenders or investors of MPHA's authority to proceed with these commitments.
-MPHA, and its instrumentalities intend to close on financing in 2022 that will require such Guarantee commitments.
+MPHA, and it's instrumentalities intend to close on financing in 2022 that will require such guarantee commitments.

 MPHA through Local Project-Based Voucher Program is implementing changes to local PBV program to increase efficiency.
 First, MPHA may simplify rent reasonableness practices, by means that may include among others (1) allowing a new annual rent to go into effect without a new rent reasonableness study when the new rent would be authorized under the previous rent reasonableness study, and (2) omitting rent reasonableness studies for particular units and instead explicitly relying on completed rent reasonableness studies already completed for units with similar characteristics (e.g., same bedroom size and neighborhood).
-Second, MPHA may stagger annual rent increase dates and may rely on increased fair market rents without rent reasonableness studies to authorize rent increases during interim periods which will facilitate the transition to staggered dates.
-The MPHA expects to use this activity to assure that scattered sites residents that relocate during new construction are provided subsidy and moved into the new construction with PBV subsidy.
+Second, MPHA may stagger annual rent increase dates and may rely on increased fair market rents without rent reasonableness studies to authorize rent increases during interim periods that will facilitate the transition to staggered dates.
+For the Scattered Site residents that relocate during new construction will remain subsidized throughout the process, be relocated temporarily for the demolition and construction period and move into the new PBV-assisted units.
+The MPHA expects to use this activity both to assure they will be continuously subsided and moved into the new construction.